 - people of all ages who enjoy living as close to Jesus as we can,

 - a community that doesn’t stand on ceremony and enjoys informality, children, teens, adults and elderly and work hard to look after each other,

 - people who believe that Jesus makes sense of life, and that following him makes life more fun than trying to go-it-alone,

-- an ecumenical partnership, with links to the Anglican, Methodist and URC organisations, but we meet and work as a single community, and
+- an ecumenical partnership, with links to the Anglican and Methodist organisations, but we meet and work as a single community,

 - located in Bradley Stoke, a couple of minutes from the M4-M5 junction.

 - We are a church and the 210 place Holy Trinity Primary School, in one building